AriFordsham/GHCWiki/darcs-repositories.md

 <th>The benchmark suite
 </th></tr></table>

+For faster fetching, try the {{{--hashed}} mirrors at [ http://darcs.volkswurst.de/ghc](http://darcs.volkswurst.de/ghc), [ http://darcs.volkswurst.de/testsuite](http://darcs.volkswurst.de/testsuite), etc. (updated every two hours).
+Note that this only works with darcs2 clients, but contains exactly the same (darcs1) patches as the official repository at the time it was mirrored.

 **Warning.**  Both the `ghc` and `testsuite` repositories tickle a case-sensitivity bug in darcs, so on Windows (only) you can't do a full `darcs get` for `ghc` or `testsuite`.
 Instead, either start with a tarball of the repository gotten from somewhere else, or do `darcs get --partial`.
 (The repository itself can't be fixed to avoid the bug, without messing up its history.)